 Johnston Health Enacts Heightened Restrictions for Facility Visitors, Vendors and Volunteers

-Effective 3/23/2020, no visitors will be permitted in any inpatient areas at Johnston Health until further notice, with the exceptions noted below:
+No visitors will be allowed in the inpatient areas, outpatient areas, or Emergency Departments at Johnston Health until further notice, with the exceptions noted below:

 One visitor will be allowed for:

 - One procedure companion will be allowed to wait with outpatient surgical and procedure patients prior to procedure and will be allowed one brief visit after.

 - One visitor may accompany patients to outpatient cancer clinics for those who cannot navigate their appointment without assistance.

 - Patients within 24 hours following a surgery or invasive procedure – A brief visit after surgery or invasive procedures.
 This visit may take place in the recovery area or, in rare instances, on the inpatient unit.